-- Even if your SEO is good, it will fetch nothing unless the site is optimized for conversions after considering the needs of your audience.
+- Even if your SEO is good, it will fetch nothing unless the site is optimized for conversions after considering your audience’s needs.

-- You will be able to do an effective CRO and optimize your website conversion rate only when there are higher levels of traffic through the use of SEO.
+- You will be able to do an effective CRO and optimize your website conversion rate only when there are higher traffic levels through SEO.

-- SEO alone can never prove effective on landing pages and its elements for getting direct traffic as such key pages require CRO as well to boost conversion rates and online revenue.
+- SEO alone can never prove effective on landing pages and its elements for getting direct traffic as such key pages require CRO to boost conversion rates and online revenue.